remoteintech/remote-jobs/company-profiles/realtimecrm.md

 ## Region

-Our employees are based in Europe.
-Most are in the UK and France.
+Our employees are based all over the world.
+Most are in the UK, France and the USA.

 ## Company technologies